Non-smoothable homeomorphisms of $4$-manifolds with boundary: Generalised Dehn twists

 \begin{lem} Let $X$ be a compact, smooth, oriented, $4$-manifold with boundary.
 Then a mapping class $\varphi \in \pi_0 \Homeo^+(X, \partial X)$ is (relatively) non-smoothable if and only if it is absolutely non-smoothable. \end{lem} \begin{proof} We will prove that relative non-smoothability implies absolute non-smoothability, the other implication is clear.

 We have the following commutative diagram with exact rows:

-where $i$ denotes the maps induced by the inclusion and we are implicitly using the well known homotopy equivalence $\Homeo(Y)\simeq \Diff(Y)$ for $Y$ a $3$-manifold \cite{cerf_1959, HatcherSmaleConj}.
+where $i$ denotes the maps induced by the inclusion and we are implicitly using the well known homotopy equivalence $\Homeo(Y)\simeq \Diff(Y)$ for any $3$-manifold $Y$ \cite{cerf_1959, HatcherSmaleConj}.
 Note that this is where we need the assumption that $\dim X = 4$.

 Let $\phi \in \pi_0 \Homeo^+(X,\partial X)$ be non-smoothable.
 Suppose for a contradiction that there exists $\psi \in \pi_0\Diff^+(X)$ such that $\Phi(\psi) = i(\phi)$.
 Then since $\partial (i(\varphi)) = \Id_{\partial X}$, the commutativity and exactness of the diagram implies that there exists $\psi'\in \pi_0\Diff^+(X,\partial X)$ such that $i(\psi') = \psi$.
-Hence $\Phi(\psi') $ is equal to $ \phi$ modulo composition with an element in the image of $\pi_1 \Diff^+(\partial X) \to \pi_0 \Homeo^+(X,\partial X)$.
-Thus $\Phi(\psi') = [\varphi_\gamma] \circ \phi $ for some generalised Dehn twist $[\varphi_\gamma]$, but then $\phi = [\varphi_\gamma]^{-1}\circ\Phi(\psi')$ presents $\phi$ as a composition of diffeomorphisms, contradicting the non-smoothability of $\phi$.\end{proof}
+Hence $\Phi_\partial(\psi') $ is equal to $ \phi$ modulo composition with an element in the image of $\pi_1 \Diff^+(\partial X) \to \pi_0 \Homeo^+(X,\partial X)$.
+Thus $\Phi_\partial(\psi') = [\varphi_\gamma] \circ \phi $ for some generalised Dehn twist $[\varphi_\gamma]$, but then $\phi = [\varphi_\gamma]^{-1}\circ\Phi_\partial(\psi')$ presents $\phi$ as a composition of diffeomorphisms, contradicting the non-smoothability of $\phi$.\end{proof}